mkang315/ASF-YOLO/README.md

 <sup>**NOTE:** Please remove some optional *BibTeX* fields/tags such as `series`, `volume`, `address`, `url`, and so on if the *LaTeX* compiler produces an error.
 Author names may be manually modified if not automatically abbreviated by the compiler under the control of the bibliography/reference style (i.e., .bst) file.
 The *BibTex* citation key may be `bib1`, `b1`, or `ref1` when references appear in numbered style in which they are cited.
 The quotation mark pair `""` in the field could be replaced by the brace `{}`, whereas the brace `{}` in the *BibTeX* field/tag `title` plays a role of keeping letters/characters/text original lower/uppercases or sentence/capitalized cases unchanged while using Springer Nature bibliography style files, for example, sn-nature.bst.</sup>

 ## License
 ASF-YOLO is released under the GNU Affero General Public License v3.0 (AGPL-3.0).
-Please see the [LICENSE](https://github.com/mkang315/ASF-YOLO/blob/main/LICENSE) file for more information.
+Please view the [LICENSE](https://github.com/mkang315/ASF-YOLO/blob/main/LICENSE) file for more information.

 ## Copyright Notice
 Many utility codes of our project base on the codes of [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5), [EIoU](https://github.com/arojsubedi/Focal-EIoU) and [Soft-NMS](https://github.com/bharatsingh430/soft-nms) repositories.